sourabhkatti/dfc/README.md

 If `dfc` has detected the use of a package manager and ended up converting a RUN line, then `USER root` will be appended under the last `FROM` line.

-In the future we plan to handle this more elegantly, but this is the currnt state.
+In the future we plan to handle this more elegantly, but this is the current state.

 ## JSON mode